 Hunting Program

-The Land Trust has partnered with the Town of Lyme to cooperatively administer a hunting program on some of our preserves as part of our stewardship management plan.
+The Land Trust has partnered with the Town of Lyme to cooperatively administer a hunting program for white-tailed deer and turkey on some of our preserves as part of our stewardship management plan.

 Preserves Where Hunting Occurs